LPF-Defense: 3D Adversarial Defense based on Frequency Analysis

+which is expanded with updated coefficient $\hat{c}_l^m$.
+Our studies showed that the Gaussian filter outperforms the box filter (which are often used to cut-off frequencies).

-The final step is to transform the coefficients $c_l^m$ back into spatial domain for retrieving the low-passed $\hat{f}:\mathbb{S}^2 \rightarrow \mathbb{R}$.
-For each spherical angle pair $(\theta, \phi)$ that have at least one point from the point cloud assigned to them during the initial projection, a point is generated based on the new value of $\hat{f}(\theta, \phi)$.
-These newly generated points reconstruct the low-pass filtered point cloud.
-The size of the point cloud might be reduced after this process.
+\textbf{Reconstructing the Filtered Point Cloud} The final step is to transform the coefficients $\hat{c}_l^m$ back into spatial domain for retrieving the low-passed data $hat{f}:\mathbb{S}^2 \rightarrow \mathbb{R}$.
+For each spherical angle pair $(\theta, \phi)$ that have at least one point $d_{i}$ from the point cloud assigned to them during the initial projection, a point is generated based on the new value of $\hat{f}(\theta, \phi)$.
+These newly generated points reconstruct the low pass filtered point cloud $D_{LP}$ as

+Note that the point cloud size might be reduced after this process.
 The potential loss in the number of points can be compensated by randomly re-sampling existing points.

-Note that in contrast to~\cite{ramasinghe2020spectral}, point clouds themselves are the primary input here and not their corresponding mesh.
-This is crucial to the semantics of defending against adversarial attacks, as one is only given the point cloud data to perform the defense on.
+In contrast to~\cite{ramasinghe2020spectral}, point clouds themselves are the primary inputs here and not their corresponding meshes.
+This is crucial to the semantics of defending against adversarial attacks, as one is only given the point cloud data to perform the defense.